nicholas-long/kb/hacking/to-try-lists/HTTP.md

   - everything from "LFI procedure"
   - list / enumerate running processes using proc pseudo files
   - check user input just like injections (could be passed as filenames or to commands)
-  - ssh keys for usernames (linux and windows)
   - sensitive files list
   - open directories as files - see if directory listing supported (rare?)
 - file upload